Top Reading Tutors serving Washington DC

 Certified Reading Tutor in Washington, DC

-...seniors in high school.
+...with a range of students from kindergarteners to seniors in high school.
 I am skilled in an array of subjects such as math, reading comprehension, writing, and a whole lot of testing prep.
 I promise I do not bite (I promise), and I am really flexible in working with different families and learning styles.
 Having fun while learning is my priority, so trust me, I have a lot of learning tricks up my sleeve.
-Overall, I hope to one day work with your...
+Overall,...

 Education & Certification